neilbaldwin/JTextBox/readme.md

 #### Rendering

 Then the tag array is scanned and for each tag the renderer looks to see if there's a corresponding key in the specified style dictionary, then any changes are applied to the render output (font, font size) etc. The for that tag, the text extracted and is split into individual "words" (split using " " as a delimiter).
 This part is necessary for the word-wrapping as the render width is calculated by adding the pixel width of each word until it exceeds the width of the text box, thus forcing the render position to start on a new line.

+#### Rendering as of 15/11/2023

+Major refactoring of the rendering engine to accomodate right-aligned text!

+The rendering now uses a second MGraphics canvas to render rows of text to.
+When the line is 'full' the text canvas is rendered to an image and then that image is drawn to the main MGraphics instance.
+The reason for this is so that it can offset the X-position from the left or the right when rendering each single row of text to the screen.

+As a consequence I realised it would then be easy to add "center" as an alignment option, so you can do that too now.

+## Updates and Changes

+#### 15/11/2023

+* Change: Refactored the whole rendering engine (see **Technical Bit** above) in order to incorporate left and right alignment.

+* Addition: to make use of the new left/right aligment rendering there's a new style parameter "align" which can be set to "left", "right" or "center" - "left" is default.

+* Bug fix: had the wrong name for the default font as "Ableton Sans Regular" - now corrected to "Ableton Sans Medium"